nmfs-opensci/NOAAHackDays/index.md

 ## About

+The content and tutorials today will be largely based off a workshop by the NASA Openscapes mentors at AGU Dec 10, 2023: [2023 Cloud AGU Workshop](https://nasa-openscapes.github.io/2023-Cloud-Workshop-AGU/).

 ### Workshop Goals

 This is a session for interested NOAA staff to gain more familiarity with JupyterHubs and working with NASA Earth Data via code and geospatial packages in R and Python.
 This session is part of development of larger hack day events in 2024.